0x1eef/xchan.rb/README.md

 ## <a id="introduction">Introduction</a>

-zchannel.rb provides an easy to use abstraction for sharing Ruby objects between Ruby processes who share a parent-child relationship.
+xchannel.rb provides an easy to use abstraction for sharing Ruby objects between Ruby processes who share a parent-child relationship.

-Under the hood, zchannel.rb uses a method of transport (eg, a UNIXSocket) and a serializer (eg: Marshal) to send and receive objects.
+Under the hood, xchannel.rb uses a method of transport (eg, a UNIXSocket) and a serializer (eg: Marshal) to send and receive objects.

 ## <a id="examples">Examples</a>